The Rounder Calculator: Find Out How Much You Can Earn

 While there are not many, if indeed any disadvantages of using our Rounder calculator, there are many advantages and being able to see the impact if one or two of my selections fails is one of them.

 However, the tool can tell us the difference in prices if one or more fails.
 Let’s imagine that Nomme Kalju did hold Celtic to a memorable draw (unless you are a Celtic fan that is!) and PSV win their game, but Dinamo Zagreb fail to beat Saburtalo Tbilisi.
-I change the Rounder calculator to show selection 3 lost, instantly the figures change to a total return of £49.28, a profit of £29.30.
+I change it to show selection 3 lost, instantly the figures change to a total return of £49.28, a profit of £29.30.

 All this information above we wouldn’t have known without using the Rounder bet calculator.